Today we’re going to be looking at what you should look for in the best digital pressure cooker.

 What are the main features that are going to help you to use your pressure cooker in the easiest way to get the best results you can.

 Is it just about a digital controls or is there more to it?

 What to look for in a digital pressure cooker

 Usually you start with your budget, the price can be the biggest deciding factor.
-The prices can range from around £50 for the cheaper pressure cookers to over £100 for an electric pressure cooker.
+The price can be very affordable for cheaper pressure cookers to top of the range options.
 If you’re planning on using it every day then you might be able to justify paying a higher price if the pressure cooker has lots of features that will benefit you.
 If the price is no object then size is usually the next important feature.

 Most electric pressure cookers are 6 litres in size which is a good family size, you can get a smaller pressure cooker than that, a 3 litre or 5 litre size and the other way you can get an 8 litre size.
 A 6 litre pressure cooker can hold a chicken and a joint of meat or a large pot of stew or soup.
 It’s a pretty good all round size and you don’t have to fill it to use it, you can make smaller quantities but you can also make double the quantity you require and freeze it in portions for your own homemade ready meals.